SeanHwangG/test/computer-science/concurrency.md

   * while (counter == 0) wait(condition);
   * signal(`condition`) places a waiter on the ready queue, but signaler continues inside monitor
   * condition is not necessarily true when waiter runs again

-> Methods

-* wait(`condition`, `lock`): release monitor lock for C/V to be signaled
-  * go to sleep and enter waiting queue → reacquire lock when woken up
-* signal / notify(`condition`): Wake one thread from condition variable queue → only one thread doesn’t matter which one
-  * if no thread in the queue, nothing happen
-  * usually safe to wake up threads waiting on CVs at any time
-* broadcast / notifyAll(`condition`): Wake up all thread from condition variable queue
-* Programming language consturct that controls access to shared data, guarantees mutual exclusion
-  * @synchronize in java
-* consists of a mutx and conditional variable

 {% tabs %}
 {% tab title='cpp' %}